OotinnyoO1/OpenCore-Post-Install/universal/security/uefisecureboot.md

 ![](../../images/post-install/security-md/aptio/1cbb003f826d44928f83ee5365881da6.png)

-There should only be one PK, one KEK, and three keys in db (your ISK, Microsoft's bootloader, and Microsoft's driver CA).
+There should only be one PK, one KEK, and either one or three keys in db (your ISK, as well as Microsoft's bootloader and Microsoft's driver CA if included).
 Now enable Secure Boot and reboot.
 If all went well, OpenCore should work just as before.

 ![](../../images/post-install/security-md/aptio/273d345026784de290d92ec2b6684d33.png)